-- ◆ Forced technology transfer has to do with the Chinese requirements for foreign direct investors in certain industries to take Chinese enterprises as equal joint-venture partners. - ◆ However, the sharing of technology in a joint venture is a voluntary one.
+- ♦ Forced technology transfer has to do with the Chinese requirements for foreign direct investors in certain industries to take Chinese enterprises as equal joint-venture partners. - ♦ However, the sharing of technology in a joint venture is a voluntary one.
 The foreign direct investor will have to weigh the benefits of having a local joint-venture partner versus the costs.
 In any case, the technology used in the current manufacturing process is probably already on the way to becoming obsolete.
 What is more valuable is the next-generation technology that has yet to be implemented.
 This is what the foreign direct investor can still maintain as its own in its home factories and laboratories. - ◆ Forced transfer of technology is fast becoming a moot issue because of recent Chinese liberalisation measures.
-For example, in the automobile manufacturing industry, Tesla has been able to establish a wholly-owned subsidiary in Shanghai to manufacture electric cars; and even though it is now possible for General Motors to buy out its Chinese joint-venture partner, it has indicated that it does not intend to do so.
+For example, in the automobile manufacturing industry, Tesla has been able to establish a wholly-owned subsidiary in Shanghai to manufacture electric cars; BMW has been able to increase its ownership stake in its China automobile-manufacturing joint-venture to 75 percent; and even though it is now possible for General Motors to buy out its Chinese joint-venture partner, it has indicated that it does not intend to do so.
+Allianz of Germany has been allowed to establish a wholly-owned insurance holding company in China.

-- ◆ These latest moves on the part of China and the new, much shortened negative list on foreign direct investment should go a long way towards eliminating the issue of forced technology transfer. - ◆ Commercial cyber-thefts should be vigourously prosecuted, with the collaboration of both governments. - ◆ If Huawei is perceived as a national security risk by the U.S., will the Apple i-phone be considered a national security risk by China eventually?
+- ◆ These latest moves on the part of China and the new, much shortened negative list on foreign direct investment should go a long way towards eliminating the issue of forced technology transfer. - ◆ Commercial cyber-thefts should be vigourously prosecuted, with the collaboration of both governments. - ◆ If Huawei is perceived as a national security risk by the U.S., will the Apple iPhone be considered a national security risk by China eventually?

-- ◆ The rise of populist, isolationist and protectionist sentiments in the U.S. and elsewhere in the world will also have significant impacts on international trade and investment (and migration).
+- ◆ The rise of populist, isolationist, nationalist and protectionist sentiments in the U.S. and elsewhere in the world will also have significant impacts on international trade and investment (and migration).
 Even though these sentiments were not created by President Donald Trump, he has been able to tap into them and exploited them very effectively. - ◆ Economic globalisation and innovation benefit every country in the aggregate.
 However, they also create winners and losers in every country.
 The free market cannot compensate the losers.
 It is up to the government of each country to take care of its domestic losers, who naturally oppose economic globalisation and free trade. - ◆ In addition, it is also natural and instinctive for any individual to entertain the feeling of "us" versus "them".
 And most people believe that all deals are zero-sum, that is, "more for them is less for us, and vice versa".
 It is therefore a revelation to many that voluntary trade between two countries benefits both, that is, it is in fact win-win.
+51